AztecProtocol/aztec-v1-specification/README.md

 # Proof verification contracts
 ## JoinSplit.sol

-The `JoinSplit` contract validates the AZTEC join-split proof, and performs ECDSA signature validation logic for signatures signed by each note owner.
+The `JoinSplit` contract validates the AZTEC join-split proof.
+It takes a series of inputNotes , to be removed from a note registry, and a series of outputNotes to be added to the note registry.
+In addition, an integer publicValue can be supplied - this specifies the number of ERC20 tokens to be converted into AZTEC note form or from AZTEC note form.

 The ABI of `bytes data` is the following: